Welcome to SciteProj!

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but without any warranty.
 See the GNU General Public License for more details.

-Please report bugs in the issuetracker on github:
+Please report bugs in the bug tracker on Savannah here:

 Sciteproj is now translatable using gettext - If you would like to see it in your language, please provide me with a translated po-file (see below for contact details).
 I have provided a Swedish translation myself.